sjgray/CBM-MX-Keyboards/readme.txt

 SCANS
 =====

-  Original kecap scans are in the SCANS folder.
-These are scanned with a flatbed scanner, either the entire keyboard (stiched if required) or individual keycap top and front.
+  Original keycap scans are in the SCANS folder.
+These are scanned with a flatbed scanner, either the entire keyboard (stitched if required) or individual keycap top and front.

 WEBPAGE